jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

 **Issue, duration, etc, of licence**

 ### 34 Issue of licence
-(1) If a Licensing Authority grants an application in whole or in part under section 33, the Licensing Authority must issue a licence in the prescribed form specifying—
+(1) If a Licensing Authority grants an application in whole or in part under section 33, the Licensing Authority must issue a licence in a form approved by the chief executive of the Ministry of Justice after consultation with all Licensing Authorities specifying—
   (a) the class or, if more than 1, each class of business in respect of which the Authority has granted the application; and (b) the registered office or the principal place of business, as the case may be, of the applicant; and (c) the places from which the applicant is authorised to carry on each class of business to which the licence relates; and